ck-zhang/px/docs/design/content-addressable-store.md

 1. Read profile payload and referenced `runtime_oid`/`pkg_build_oid`s.

-2. Verify each referenced oid exists; on missing → CAS corruption error (`PX3xx`).
+2. Verify each referenced oid exists; on missing → CAS corruption error (`PX8xx`).

 3. Create or refresh `~/.px/envs/<profile_oid>/`:

    * Create or update `manifest.json`.
    * Populate `bin/` with symlinks to `bin/` scripts inside pkg-build objects.
    * Configure `lib/pythonX.Y/site-packages` as:

-     * either symlink tree into pkg-build site-packages, or
+     * either a symlink tree into pkg-build site-packages, or
      * `.pth` pointing to each pkg-build’s site-packages in a deterministic order.
+   * Remove stale files/symlinks under `bin/` and `site-packages` that are not implied by the current profile.
    * Generate `python` shim that:

      * execs runtime from `runtime_oid`,